Brock Yates

 Brock Yates (October 21, 1933 – October 5, 2016) was a prominent American journalist, TV commentator, TV reporter, screenwriter, and author.
 He was the longtime executive editor at Car and Driver magazine—and contributed to The Washington Post, Playboy, The American Spectator, Boating, Vintage Motorsports, as well as other publications.

-With a journalism career spanning six decades, his work was highlighted by often irreverent and incisive industry critiques—including a 1968 analysis in Car and Driver titled The Gross Pointe Myopians, on which he expanded for his 1983 book, The Decline and Fall of the American Automotive Industry.
+With a journalism career spanning six decades, Yates' work was highlighted by often irreverent and incisive industry critiques—including a 1968 analysis in Car and Driver titled The Gross Pointe Myopians, on which he expanded for his 1983 book, The Decline and Fall of the American Automotive Industry.

 Yates was widely known for co-conceiving and then executing the first non-stop, cross-country Cannonball Baker Sea-to-Shining-Sea Memorial Trophy Dash, widely known as The Cannonball Run, in 1971—which subsequently gave rise to his screenwriting career.
 He co-wrote the 1980 film, Smokey and the Bandit II.
 For his reporting and racing participation, he was inducted into the Motorsports Hall of Fame of America, in 2017.

 Writing for Motor Trend, noted automotive writer Steven Cole Smith, said Yates was a "prolific, iconic, profane, brilliant, pioneering writer" and "called him the first superstar automotive writer."

 Background

 Yates was the son of American author Raymond Francis Yates and the former Marguerite Wendel.
 He was born and raised in Lockport, New York and graduated from Lockport High School in 1951.
 Yates' first articles appeared in Science and Mechanics magazine when he was 16 years old.
 He graduated from Hobart College and spent time in the United States Navy.

-His 1955 marriage to Sally Kingsley ended in divorce.
+Yates' 1955 marriage to Sally Kingsley ended in divorce.
 In the late 1970s, he married Pamela Reynolds.
 Yates lived variously in Western New York state, in Castile, the village of Wyoming, and Fairport.

 First suffering from Alzheimer's disease in 2007, Yates died at the Veterans Affairs hospital in Batavia, New York, on October 5, 2016, from complications of the disease, sixteen days shy of his 83rd birthday.
-He was survived by his wife, Pamela, sons Brock, Jr., and Daniel, a daughter, Claire Lilly, stepdaughter, Stacy Bradley and three grandchildren.
+He was survived by his wife, Pamela, sons Brock Jr., and Daniel, a daughter, Claire Lilly, stepdaughter, Stacy Bradley and three grandchildren.